 As long as you as the insured person meets one of these requirements, you’ll be able to purchase a life insurance policy on that person as long as you get their consent for the plan.
 It’s important that you have all of the life insurance coverage that your family needs, in case something tragic were to happen.

 If you have any questions about insurable interest or about finding the best plan to meet your needs.
 There are dozens of different kinds of life insurance plans that you can choose from, and all of them have different advantages that you’ll need to consider when you’re shopping for life insurance.

 Our agents have years of experience working with applicants to get them the best plan at an affordable rate.
 Every insurance company is different, and all of them are going to give you drastically different rates for the same amount of coverage.
-Regardless of who you’re looking to insure, it’s vital that you compare quotes from dozens of companies before choosing the one that’s going to work best for you.
+Regardless of who you’re looking to insure or how much life insurance you will need, it’s vital that you compare quotes from dozens of companies before choosing the one that’s going to work best for you.